-The cultural heritage value carried by the Site is largely intangible; it is based predominantly in historical associations with the Christie Lakeshore Bakery as a community institution, and in broader associations with significant themes of Toronto's waterfront history.
-Furthermore, there is little remaining built heritage on Site, as the Christie Lakeshore Bakery building was demolished in 2017.
+The cultural heritage value of the Site is largely intangible; it is based predominantly in historical associations with the Christie Lakeshore Bakery as a community institution, and in broader associations with significant themes of Toronto's waterfront history.
+Furthermore, there is little remaining built heritage fabric on Site, as the Christie Lakeshore Bakery building was demolished in 2017.

-Because of this, ERA's recommended conservation approach is the development of a robust interpretation program for the Site.
-The interpretation program would be intended to communicate the Site's intangible cultural heritage value, through the use of diverse media on and off the Site.
+As a result, ERA's recommended conservation approach is the development of a robust interpretation program for the Site.
+The interpretation program is intended to communicate the Site's intangible cultural heritage value, through the use of diverse media on and off the Site.

-The Christie Water Tower is proposed to be retained, relocated, and incorporated into the planned neighbourhood park as a key component of the Site's interpretation program.
-ERA recommends that a Conservation Plan be developed for the water tower specifically, in parallel with an Interpretation Plan describing the interpretation program for the full Site.
+The Water Tower is proposed to be retained, relocated, and incorporated into the planned neighbourhood park as a key component of the Site's interpretation program.
+ERA recommends that a Conservation Plan be developed for the water tower specifically, in parallel with an Interpretation Plan describing the interpretation program for the entire Site.

-The interpretation program would prioritize two key objectives: the conservation of the Site's heritage attributes, and the interpretation of the Site's historic themes.
+The interpretation program is proposed to prioritize two key objectives: the conservation of the Site's heritage attributes, and the interpretation of the Site's historic themes.